schammer22/hello-world/README.md

 ===========

 intro to Git
-I am now learning about git and branching
+I am now learning about Git and branching